hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_config_ca.html.md

 ## Attributes Reference

-In addition to the arguments above, the following attributes are exported:

-* `imported_issuers` - The issuers imported by the Config CA

-* `imported_keys` - The keys imported by the Config CA
+No additional attributes are exported by this resource.